Skip to main content

 Accurate calculation

-This most accurate method of calculating training load uses detailed workout data imported from an external service (e.g. Garmin Connect) and containing heart rate data during the workout.
+This most accurate method of calculating cardio load uses detailed workout data imported from an external service (e.g. Garmin Connect) and containing heart rate data during the workout.
 If the workout is added manually or the workout has no heart rate record, this method will not be available.

 How do the calculations work?

-The workout is divided into 60-second segments and for each such segment a partial training load is calculated, which can be assigned to that segment based on the average heart rate of that particular segment.
+The workout is divided into 60-second segments and for each such segment a partial cardio load is calculated, which can be assigned to that segment based on the average heart rate of that particular segment.

-The value of the training load does not increase linearly with increasing heart rate.
+The value of the cardio load does not increase linearly with increasing heart rate.
 Taking into account the fact that more intensive workouts affect the recovery time considerably more (not only because of the strain on the cardiovascular system, but also because of the fatigue of muscles and other systems in our body), we have adopted a power function for the calculation, so that the load rises non-linearly, at an ever-faster rate.
 Thus, the closer we are to the maximum heart rate, the higher the rate of increase in intensity.

 Example

 In the "Accurate calculations" and "General calculations" method, we also took into account the duration of the workout.
-This means that as the length of the training unit increases, for the same intensity of the entire workout, the training load increases gently in a non-linear (accelerating) rather than linear manner.
+This means that as the length of the training unit increases, for the same intensity of the entire workout, the cardio load increases gently in a non-linear (accelerating) rather than linear manner.

 Example

 The Accurate Calculation method is most beneficial and precise for calculating the load of training units where there is high variability in heart rate during training (e.g. intervals).
-As there are rest periods between intervals where the heart rate drops significantly, this can affect the average heart rate of the entire workout, which despite the high intensity of the intervals will have a low average heart rate value, which again can result in an underestimation of the training load.
+As there are rest periods between intervals where the heart rate drops significantly, this can affect the average heart rate of the entire workout, which despite the high intensity of the intervals will have a low average heart rate value, which again can result in an underestimation of the cardio load.

 General calculations

 This method makes a simplified calculation based on the average heart rate of the entire workout.
 It does not divide training into small units.
-This may underestimate the training load of training units where there is a large variation in intensity (e.g. intervals).
+This may underestimate the cardio load of training units where there is a large variation in intensity (e.g. intervals).

 This method takes into account the length of the workout, as mentioned when discussing the 'Accurate calculation' method.